bomkvilt/gremlin/README.md

 - [unit tests](#Unit-tests) (for libraries with use of google test framework)
 - [unity build](#Unity-build) (with use of cotire script)
 - [precompiled headers](#Precompiled-headers) (default cotire behaviour)
 - [external projects downloading](#External-projects) (allows not to use third-party folders but load the library one at first configure time at specified place in building directory)
+- [include guards](#Include-guards) (automatically generate and fix include guards for .h or .hpp files)

 ## Downloading
 ```